Accept Tasks Well and Understand Expectations

 These rules are not strict.
 Once you understand basic principles, with practice, you'll learn to combine them and use them fluently.

-The important thing is that you don't allow yourself to accept tasks you don't understand.
-Think about it as a pipeline.
-The earlier you catch a potential mistake, the better your productivity will be.
+The important thing is that you don't allow yourself to accept tasks you don't understand them.

 Give yourself a chance to win in this game.